Motor racing-Fashion Brand Hugo Boss returns to F1 with Aston Martin

 In 2017 previous CEO Mark Langer told German weekly magazine Focus that the deal was ending because "Formula E is more innovative and sustainable" and electric racing was more attractive to a younger audience.

-"It didn’t make it.
-Formula E was never the same as Formula One.
-It didn’t become as relevant as it should have become," he said.

 "Formula One is also back, better than ever.
-It’s a global sport ... and they also have commitments to a more sustainable world and races."
+It’s a global sport ... and they also have commitments to a more sustainable world and races," he explained.

 "I think the sport is even more relevant than ever and the whole world is watching and so many fans are into it and it’s so exciting at the moment."